Giantpizzahead/AlphaLoL/README.md

 *Warning: Using a bot in an actual game is against the rules.
 You can get banned for it.
 Use at your own risk.*

-These instructions only work for Windows.

-1. Install Tesseract OCR and add it to your PATH.
-See this [installation guide](https://linuxhint.com/install-tesseract-windows/).
-2. Download and run the AlphaLoL installer from the [latest release](https://github.com/Giantpizzahead/AlphaLoL/releases/latest).
+Download and run the AlphaLoL installer from the [latest release](https://github.com/Giantpizzahead/AlphaLoL/releases/latest).

-To make the bot work, you'll need to configure some League game client options.
+The bot only runs on Windows.
+Also, to make it work, you'll need to configure some League game client options.
 Note: These settings assume that you're starting out with default options.
-If you've changed hotkeys related to core gameplay (not pings), you might need to change those back to default.
+If you've changed hotkeys related to core gameplay (not pings), you *might* need to change those back to default.

 **Hotkeys**